banalok/Streamlit/READ_TEXT.md

 **DL-SCAN**, which effectively segments and analyzes cells in images from fluorescent microscopy (in TIFF format), is developed using Streamlit library (version 1.21.0) in Python 3.8.8.
-The user-friendly graphical user interface (GUI) displayed immediately after the tool is launched.
+The user-friendly graphical user interface (GUI) is displayed immediately after the tool is launched.

-**1. Uploading Files**
+**1. Loading Files**

-A microscopy image stack in TIFF format can be uploaded by clicking “Browse” on the homepage of the program.
-The original frame of the uploaded file is displayed.
+A microscopy image stack in TIFF format can be loaded by clicking “Browse” on the homepage of the program.
+The original frame of the loaded file is displayed.
 This is followed by the option to incorporate background correction.
-In case the user wishes to discard the current file and upload a new one, a simple page refresh will let them do that.
+In case the user wishes to discard the current file and load a new one, a simple page refresh will let them do that.

 **2. Preprocessing options**